trocafone/base-ui/modules/troca-icons/lib/README.md

 # Trocafone fonts

 Visit https://github.com/trocafone/kb/wiki/Add-or-modify-icons-in-base-ui  for more information
 # We have 2 versions of this font.

-V1 should NOT be updated anymore
+**V1 should NOT be updated anymore and it should be replaced with the icons in V2**

 ## V2
 All icons begin with the class "i-t-"